 Take $5 off planting calendars from Forging Time with the code DAILYGARDEN841.
 This is an excellent resource with some amazing photos.

-Epinasty refers to the way leaves and stems turn downward when their tops grow faster than their bottoms.
+Epinasty refers to how leaves and stems turn downward when their tops grow faster than their bottoms.

-While we all know that many plants move to follow the path of the sun each day (phototropism), sometimes plant movements are more random.
+While many plants move to follow the sun's path each day (phototropism), sometimes plant movements are more random.
 These are called nastic movements.
 Epinasty is a nastic movement.
-Hyponasty is the opposite of epinasty.

 Herbicide overspray can cause severe epinasty.
 This crazy growth occurs because many popular herbicides are synthetic auxins (plant hormones) designed to drive a plant to grow itself to death.

 [If your tomato plants are exhibiting downward curling leaves, it may be that the soil needs more time to dry out between waterings.]

 When roots experience flooding, they generate an amino acid that I cannot pronounce, but botanists call ACC.
 ACC is the ethylene precursor.
 ACC moves up the xylem, where it converts to ethylene gas.
 This ethylene stimulates roots to create hollow tubes that connect to adventitious roots.
 These structures draw oxygen into the plant.

 Other signs of ethylene exposure include chlorosis, thickening stems, petal loss, and deformed or aborted flowers.
 Epinasty from ethylene gas is common among plants grown in greenhouses with poorly maintained propane or natural gas heaters.